-For the past 30 years, whole wheat has been considered the staple of a heart healthy diet.
+For the past 30 years, whole wheat has been considered the staple of a heart-healthy diet.
 This may be the biggest lie in nutrition today.
-Not only is wheat not healthy, I discovered that removing it was the single best step I took to improving my health.
+Not only is wheat not healthy, but I also discovered that removing it was the single best step I took to improve my health.
 Other books including The Paleo Solution and The Primal Blueprint have gone after wheat in a chapter or two.
 Wheat Belly is an entire book dedicated to exposing wheat for the poison it is.
 Dr. Davis pulls no punches.

 Wheat Belly: Lose the Wheat, Lose the Weight, and Find Your Path Back to Health by Dr. William Davis.